Probing Questions to Get Beneath the Surface

 Here are some questions that can help you get beneath the surface.
 Most of them can be used in any “direction”—that is, you can use these questions not just with a direct report, but also with a colleague or a manager (in fact, we encourage you to!).

 - What indicators are you looking at to see if things are on or off track?

 - How are you handling X [a specific element]?

 - What seems to be working well?
-Why do you think that’s working?
+Why?

 - What could go wrong?
-What are you most worried about?
+What do you have the most concerns about?

 - Have you thought about what you’ll do if Y happens?